 The Roux Scholarship is more than just a competition.
 It is an opportunity.
 If you win then your life as a chef changes.
 You become a member of a unique club, the scholars club.
-You get to go on a unique "stage" to any of the Three Michelin starred restaurants in the world.
-Current Roux Scholar, Tom Barnes has chosen to train with Peter Goossens in Belgium at Restaurant Hof Van Cleve.
-The 2013 winner, Paul O’Neill, went to Paris with Pierre Gagnaire other recent winners have visited The French Laundry in California, Jean Georges, New York City and El Celler de Can Roca in Spain.
+You get to go on a unique “stage” to any of the 3 star Michelin restaurants in the world.
+Current Roux scholar, Ian Scarramuzza has chosen to go to BENU in San Francisco to train with Corey Lee.
+Previous winners have visited Paris, with Pierre Gagnaire, The French Laundry in California, Jean Georges, New York City and El Celler de Can Roca in Spain.

-Many of the winners of the scholarship tried more than once, some as many as three times.
-It is a tough competition but no one is saying you can't try again.
+Many of the winners of the Scholarship tried more than once, some as many as three times.
+It is a tough competition but no one is saying you can’t try again.
 You never know, this just might be your year.
-With two of the last three winners coming from contract catering the world of fine dining is open to just about any chef in the country.
+Previous winners have come from different backgrounds including contract catering and so the world of fine dining is open to just about any chef in the country.
 Who knows, maybe the next Roux scholar could be you?